 From a performance point of view, the new MariaDB/Galera setup is now faster than Oracle RAC and provides just as good, if not better, stability and high availability.

-We successfully reduced the Total Cost of Owership of Greetz's database solution by removing the need for a SAN and significantly lowering license and maintenance costs.
+We successfully reduced the Total Cost of Ownership of Greetz’s database solution by removing the need for a SAN and significantly lowering license and maintenance costs.

-Today, MariaDB with Galera provides a stable, proven and reliable new platform for Greetz's high capacity webshop.
+Today, MariaDB with Galera provides a stable, proven and reliable new platform for Greetz’s high capacity online store.
 Whilst the migration was more complex than initially envisioned, our project team rapidly resolved issues as they arose.
-Greetz has also engaged our Remote DBA's team on an ongoing basis to keep the webshop running optimally and assists with implementing new features and/or modifications as required.
+Greetz has also engaged our Remote DBA’s team on an ongoing basis to keep the store running optimally and assists with implementing new features and/or modifications as required.

 Jan van der Venn, Chief Technology Officer at Greetz said:

 “A key part of any database implementation is the accuracy of data together with the successful migration of data from the old legacy systems.
 This is particularly important in the e-commerce sector where customer details and purchasing history must be fully traceable and auditable.”